 In Thailand and Vietnam, the Company carries on the Label business through its indirect wholly owned subsidiaries CCL Label (Thai) Ltd. and CCL Label Vietnam Company Limited, respectively.
-Also in Thailand, the Company carries on the Label and Tube businesses through CCL Taisei Corporation, its 50% owned equity investment.
+Also in Thailand, the Company carries on the Label and Tube businesses through CCL Taisei Corporation, its 75% owned subsidiary.